 Queen’s Tears is a type of bromeliad that produces many offshoots, often called “pups,” that you can use to grow more new plants (or share with a friend).
 They grow well in high and low light conditions, but natural light provides the best blooms.
 Water the soil lightly and mist the rest of the plant daily.
 The blooms can come in pink, yellow, green, or purple varieties.

 There are many different types of air plants, and we’ve seen them grow in popularity in recent years.
-Even people who have no other houseplants will sometimes get air plants because they are so modern clean, and easy to care for.
+Even people who have no other houseplants will sometimes get air plants because they are so modern, clean, and easy to care for (just give them an occasional mist).

 The prayer plant is named so because its leaves will fold and look like it is praying.
 This plant is native to Brazil and prefers moderate light and moist soil.
 The leaves will curl up in response to darkness and open back up with the morning sun.